What are Mineral Rights?

 How to Transfer Inherited Mineral Rights

-Do you have to pay property tax on Mineral Rights?
+Do you have to pay property tax on These Rights?

-Mineral rights are an asset, just like your house, your car, and even your couch.
+These rights are an asset, just like your house, your car, and even your couch.
 With that said, you don’t have to pay property tax on your car or your couch.
-In the same vein, in most states, you do not need to pay property tax on non producing mineral rights.
+In the same vein, in most states, you do not need to pay property tax on non-producing mineral rights.

-Usually, if you are not actively in an oil and gas lease, then you will not need to pay property tax on mineral rights.
+Usually, if you are not actively in an oil and gas lease, then you will not need to pay property tax on these type of rights.
 However, if you are currently receiving oil and gas royalties from resources produced on your property, then you will have to pay other associated taxes.

 Learn more about property tax on mineral rights.